-B2B brand strategy is a long-term plan that clearly describes who you are as a company, differentiates you from competitors, and clarifies what you do - who your customers are - where you’re headed - and how you’ll get there.
+A B2B brand strategy is a long-term plan that clearly differentiates you from competitors by describing who you are as a company, what you do, who your customers are, where you’re headed and how you’ll get there.

-We will go over what the role of B2B branding is, then how and why B2B enterprises should adopt a brand strategy.
-By the end of this article you should know the importance of branding in B2B and have some excellent examples to follow.
+We will go over what the role of B2B branding is and how -- and why -- B2B enterprises should adopt a brand strategy.
+By the end of this article you should understand the importance of branding in B2B and have some excellent examples to follow.

-1. B2B marketers have to connect with thousands of different businesses, and sometimes Fortune 500 companies.
-To accomplish this task takes a huge effort and going through traditional channels makes it near impossible.
-As a result your efforts will be spread thin.
+1. B2B marketers have to connect with thousands of different businesses, including Fortune 500 companies.
+To accomplish this task takes a tremendous amount of effort and going through traditional channels makes it nearly impossible.
+As a result, your efforts will be spread thin.

-2. Not creating a single company wide brand means each individual manager creates their own unique brand message making the company not look unified.
-By not guiding the branding ship, you are sure to run aground.
-The result will be a catastrophic hodgepodge of missed opportunities.
-Customers will be confused and the company will look disorganized.
-Grab the wheel, point the branding ship in the direction you want, and constantly move in the right direction and the world is your oyster.
+2. Not creating a single company-wide brand means each individual manager creates their own unique brand message.
+This makes the company look disjointed and the lack of unification can result in a catastrophic hodgepodge of missed opportunities.
+Customers will be confused and the company will be disorganized.

-3. B2B marketers are realizing that developing brand awareness among customers can capture a larger share of channel margins and build loyalty that can protect them against lower-priced competitors.
+3. B2B marketers realize that developing brand awareness help capture a larger share of channel margins and lead to higher customer loyalty that can protect them against lower-priced competitors.

-1. Companies like Goretex, Teflon and Intel use ingredient branding.
-Intel being the ultimate example of ingredient branding.
-They have zero sales to the end consumer and still Intel has huge consumer demand that drives sales of their product inside other companies' computers.
-PC manufacturers incorporate Intel's brand logo on the outside to assure end consumers that high quality parts were used inside the computer.
+1. Companies like Goretex, Teflon and Intel use ingredient branding, with Intel being the poster child for ingredient branding.
+They have zero sales to the end consumer.
+Still, Intel has huge consumer demand that drives sales of their product inside other companies' computers.
+PC manufacturers incorporate Intel's brand logo on the outside of their machines.
+The Intel logo helps assure end consumers that high-quality parts were used in its construction.

-A lot of business-to-business companies think marketing is only useful in direct to consumer scenarios.
-Of the ten most valuable brands (in the world) four of them generate more B2B sales then they do to end consumers.
-Microsoft, Intel, IBM, GE
+Many B2B companies think marketing is only useful in direct-to-consumer scenarios.
+Among most valuable brands in the world, four of them -- Microsoft, Intel, IBM, GE -- stand out for generating more B2B sales than they do to end consumers.

 1. Company branding is focused on a single globally unified brand rather than individual product brands.